-The rapid development of artificial intelligence brings new vitality to the field of flow control, with reinforcement learning (RL) emerging as a key machine learning algorithm that effectively addresses complex decision-making and control problems \citep{annurevfluid,ren2020active}.
-The core mechanism of RL lies in the agent’s ability to interact with the environment, gradually optimizing its strategy based on rewards or penalties received from its actions, with the goal of maximizing cumulative rewards \citep{1996reinforcement,sutton2018reinforcement}.
-Reinforcement learning agents possess the ability for long-term planning and decision-making, continuously adjusting their behavior strategies in response to environmental feedback, making it a powerful tool for autonomous learning and decision-making \citep{arulkumaran2017deep}.
-Deep learning (DL) has strong expressive capabilities, allowing it to approximate complex nonlinear functions \citep{lecun2015deep,Janiesch2021}.
-When RL is combined with DL to form deep reinforcement learning (DRL), this approach leverages the feature extraction capabilities of DL and the strategy optimization strengths \cite{franccois2018introduction}.
+The rapid development of artificial intelligence has brought new vitality to the field of flow control.
+Reinforcement learning (RL) has emerged as a key machine learning algorithm that effectively addresses complex decision-making and control problems \cite{annurevfluid,ClosedLoop}.
+RL agents continuously adjust their behavior strategies in response to environmental feedback, making RL a powerful tool for autonomous learning and decision-making \cite{arulkumaran2017deep}.
+Deep learning (DL) has strong expressive capabilities, allowing it to approximate complex nonlinear functions \cite{Janiesch2021}.
+When combined with RL to form deep reinforcement learning (DRL), this approach leverages DL's feature extraction capabilities and RL's strategy optimization strengths \cite{franccois2018introduction}.
 DRL originated in the mid-20th century, with deep learning and computational power driving its development.
 The 2013 introduction of Deep Q-Network by Google DeepMind was a major breakthrough, catalyzing rapid growth \cite{mnih2013playing}.
 Innovations like PPO have further enhanced DRL's stability and efficiency, enabling its application in fields such as autonomous navigation and manufacturing \cite{li2018,schulman2017}.